Araviera/rhythm-keyboard/README.md

 # Rhythm-keyboard

-this python command-line tool listens to the sound of your computer then turns on/off the keyboard LED depending on the level of voulme playing, would look cool in things like [music](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+this python command-line tool listens to the sound of your macOS then turns on/off the keyboard LED depending on the level of voulme playing, would look cool in things like [music](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Usage